Q4 Earnings Season Scorecard and Analyst Reports for Apple, Meta & Mastercard

 The Zacks Research Daily presents the best research output of our analyst team.
-Today's Research Daily features new research reports on 16 major stocks, including Alibaba Group (BABA), Toyota Motor (TM) and Bristol-Myers Squibb (BMY).
+Today's Research Daily features a real-time update on the ongoing Q4 earnings season and new research reports on 16 major stocks, including Apple Inc. (AAPL), Meta Platforms, Inc. (META) and Mastercard Incorporated (MA).
 These research reports have been hand-picked from the roughly 70 reports published by our analyst team today.
-We have also provided below a real-time scorecard of the ongoing Q4 earnings season that takes into account the reports that came out this morning.

 You can see all of today’s research reports here >>>

 Including all the reports that came out before the market's open this morning (January 31st), we now have Q4 results from 167 S&P 500 membrers or 33.4% of the index's total membership.